 14. The fabric of process buildings shall be maintained so as to minimise visible dust emissions and doors shall be kept closed when not in use.
+Any spillages beneath structures shall be cleaned at least weekly.

 Records and training

 - 15. Written or computer records of all tests and monitoring shall be kept by the operator for at least 3 years.
 They and a copy of all manufacturers' instructions referred to in this permit shall be made available for examination by the Council.
 Records shall be kept of operator inspections, including those for visible emissions. - 16.
 Staff at all levels shall receive the necessary training and instruction to enable them to comply with the conditions of this permit.
 Records shall be kept of relevant training undertaken.